 All participants in the Training Program must be members of the Arkansas Archeological Society.
 Membership dues must be paid for each member of the family attending.
 The registration fee each year may vary based on the location of the training program and on the duration of stay for each person.
 Anyone under 18 years old must be accompanied by a registered participant at all times.

-The 2018 Training program will be held at Pea Ridge National Military Park in northwest Arkansas June 9-24.
-It will be run by Arkansas Archeological Survey archeologists Jamie C. Brandon (UAF Station) and Carl G. Drexler (SAU Station).
-For the full back ground and information, click here: Training Program Information or check out the March/April edition of Fieldnotes.
+The 2018 Training program was held at Pea Ridge National Military Park in northwest Arkansas June 9-24.
+It was led by Arkansas Archeological Survey archeologists Jamie C. Brandon (UAF Station) and Carl G. Drexler (SAU Station).

-All objects and information resulting from the field work will be curated by the Arkansas Archeological Survey for the benefit of the people of Arkansas.
+All objects and information resulting from the field work will be analyzed and inventoried by the Arkansas Archeological Survey for the benefit of the people of Arkansas.